Government to step up efforts to monitor health of East Palestine residents, first responders | News Channel 3-12

 The email about health testing, which was sent to area fire chiefs Sunday, says the long-term monitoring plans for the first responders are still being developed, but a first step will be the physicals, which will include “blood work, urinalysis, and an exam.”
 It does not describe what the tests will look for or their purpose.

-The Ohio Department of Health has acknowledged a CNN request for more information on the testing and monitoring, but it has not offered further details.
+The Ohio Department of Public Health said in a statement Monday that it “has been working with the East Palestine fire chief to make sure responders’ unique needs are addressed.

+“In early March, ODH began soliciting first responders to voluntarily fill out a specialized After Chemical Exposure (ACE) survey, and more than 200 have filled those out so far.
+This collects information on type of exposure and PPE worn as well as any health impacts responders may be experiencing,” the statement says.
+“The next step in our comprehensive plan of ongoing monitoring of first responders involves creating a clinical service within the next several weeks.
+This service is in the planning stages and many details still have not been determined, but it would include voluntary laboratory testing.”

-In addition to the testing through the Ohio Department of Health, firefighters who responded to the derailment will be followed by the Firefighter Cancer Cohort Study, Candice McDonald, deputy chief executive of the National Volunteer Fire Council, said Monday.
+In addition to the testing through the health department, firefighters who responded to the derailment will be followed by the Firefighter Cancer Cohort Study, Candice McDonald, deputy chief executive of the National Volunteer Fire Council, said Monday.

 The study, which is funded by the Federal Emergency Management Agency, aims to follow 10,000 firefighters for 30 years to learn more about how their exposures contribute to cancer risks.